groupdocs-conversion/GroupDocs.Conversion-Docs/net/getting-started/features-overview.md

 ## File conversion
 This article describes the salient features of file conversion API using C#.

-GroupDocs.Conversion main feature is the ability to convert any document from a wide list of supported source document formats into any supported target format (check the full list of [supported formats]({{< ref "conversion/net/getting-started/supported-document-formats.md" >}})).
+GroupDocs.Conversion main feature is the ability to convert any document from any of supported source document formats into any supported target format (check the list of [supported formats]({{< ref "conversion/net/getting-started/supported-document-formats.md" >}})).
 All these conversions are possible without any additional software installed (like Microsoft Office, Apache Open Office, Adobe Acrobat Reader and others).
 GroupDocs.Conversion provides a flexible set of settings to customize the conversion process to fulfill your needs:

 ### Convert specific document page(s)